jayfiled/ruby/rails/rails install_ubuntu_18.04.md

     #Rails 5.2.2

 If you get a different result for some reason, it means your environment may not be setup properly.

+## Install postgreSQL

+    sudo sh -c "echo 'deb http://apt.postgresql.org/pub/repos/apt/ xenial-pgdg main' > /etc/apt/sources.list.d/pgdg.list" wget --quiet -O - http://apt.postgresql.org/pub/repos/apt/ACCC4CF8.asc | sudo apt-key add -
+    sudo apt-get update
+    sudo apt-get install postgresql-common
+    sudo apt-get install postgresql-9.5 libpq-dev

+User and/pr apassword:

+    sudo -u postgres createuser chris -s

+    # If you would like to set a password for the user, you can do the following
+    sudo -u postgres psql
+    postgres=# \password chris

+## Create Rails application

+    #### If you want to use Postgres
+    # Note that this will expect a postgres user with the same username
+    # as your app, you may need to edit config/database.yml to match the
+    # user you created earlier
+    rails new myapp -d postgresql

+    # Move into the application directory
+    cd myapp

+    # If you setup MySQL or Postgres with a username/password, modify the
+    # config/database.yml file to contain the username/password that you specified

+    # Create the database
+    rake db:create

+    rails server